 in Sweden and after a few calculations, passed the results onto a smart phone in England.
 The owner picked it up, entered the PIN and read "Target 26: Divorce probability 91%.
 Click link for more info".

-The owner dialed and said "We have our first target, is everything in place ? are we using the car-hack again ? ...
+The owner dialled and said "We have our first target, is everything in place ?
+Are we using the car-hack again ? ...
 OK, but we need to find other methods, must remember to short the stock of the car manufacturer ...
 OK Begin." he put the phone down and carried on working.

 Susan enjoyed spending time with Rachel as they had a lot in common, both loved shopping, going to the gym, fashion and complaining about their husbands, although in Rachel's case, ex-husband.